This study has been completed.

 American Institutes for Research

 Educational Testing Service

-The Adult Education and Family Literacy Act (AEFLA) authorizes grants to states to fund local programs of adult education and literacy services.
-Funded at $554 million in FY 2008, the programs provide instruction in reading, numeracy, GED preparation, and English literacy.
-The AEFLA also authorizes National Leadership Activities.
-Such activities, which are designed to enhance the quality of adult education and literacy programs nationwide, include the identification of the most successful methods and techniques for addressing the education needs of adults.
+The Adult Education and Family Literacy Act (AEFLA) authorized grants to states to fund local programs of adult education and literacy services.
+Funded at $554 million in Fiscal Year 2008, the programs provided instruction in reading, numeracy, GED preparation, and English literacy.
+The AEFLA also authorized National Leadership Activities.
+Such activities, which were designed to enhance the quality of adult education and literacy programs nationwide, included the identification of the most successful methods and techniques for addressing the education needs of adults.

 Many learners in federally-funded adult education programs face the dual challenge of developing proficiency in the English language as well as basic literacy skills.
 However, little research exists to help guide instruction for these learners.
 This evaluation examined the effectiveness of Thomson-Heinle's "Sam and Pat" in improving the English reading and language skills of adults in ESL programs who have low levels of literacy in their native language.

 Ten sites across four states participated in this study.
 Across these sites, approximately 30 teachers were randomly assigned to implement "Sam and Pat" within their classrooms or to deliver their site's usual ESL curriculum.
 Approximately 1,300 adult ESL learners across two cohorts participated in the evaluation.
 Learners were randomly assigned to a classroom in which Sam and Pat was implemented or a classroom that delivered the usual ESL curriculum.
 The study's data collection included teacher background surveys, learner background interviews, classroom observations, classroom attendance logs, and pre- and post-tests of learners' English reading and speaking abilities.

 A report, titled The Impact of a Reading Intervention for Low-Literate Adult ESL Learners, was released in December 2010.